JessicaGCooper/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  SQL or Structured Query Language is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), in other words SQL is the language used to write the queries and code used to create tables and to relate tables to one another.
+Relational databases are databases that contain tables which are directly linked to oneanother - usualy through an id or key or some sort in order to allow queries which draw data from multiple tables.
 - [ ] Why do tables need a `primary key`?
+  The primary key is the unique identifier for every row/object in the table and without it succesful management of databases with the correct restraints could not be made.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+The primary key for each of the two tables must be used as both the primary and as a foreign key in a separate table in order to establish the relationship.
+The code for the table should establish that the primary key for this new table will contain both foreign keys.

 ## Minimum Viable Product